chitralekhadn/Human-Acivity-Recognition/README.md

 Get more accuracy with Linear SVC i.e 96.61%

 ## LSTM:
--Defined 1 layer and 2 layer LSTM architecture and got 93.25% accuracy.
+-Defined 1 layer and 2 layer LSTM architecture and got 93.25% accuracy with 2 layer architecure.